 Tweaks with perfmatters

 In contrast, the use of Google Maps on a page is usually a disaster for performance.
 These maps should really only be loaded if absolutely necessary.
 Many themes include a map on the homepage, for example, but this is not absolutely necessary.
-In WooCommerce online stores, calling wc-ajax=get_refreshed_fragments can cause severe delays.
-These can be switched off with "Disable card fragments".
+In WooCommerce online shops, calling wc-ajax=get_refreshed_fragments can cause severe delays.
+These can be switched off with “Disable card fragments“.

 In any case, it is worth taking a look at the perfmatters and WP Rocket documentation.
 If you want to dive really deep, you’ll find plenty of starting points there.
 Of course, you can also simply buy one of these plugins and save yourself a lot of time.
 However, you will understand less about what happens in the background.